Meneer-de-Bruin/WCT-API/apis/api-groups_GET.rst

 | Number of total groups in the search result.

 | **groups**
 | This is a list of found groups.
-It could be that no groups are returned.
+It could be that no groups are present.
+In that case an empty list is returned.

 The following information is returned per found group: